bearylabs/doomcode/README.md

 ## ![screenshot ](assets/screenshot.png)

+> **Warning:** This extension is deeply opinionated.
+It hides the activity bar, disables tabs, overrides keybindings, and restructures VS Code's UI to replicate [Doom Emacs](https://github.com/hlissner/doom-emacs) workflows.
+If you are unfamiliar with Vim modal editing and Doom Emacs conventions, VS Code will feel broken.
+Install only if you know what you're getting into — or are ready to learn.

 Bring the power and elegance of **Doom Emacs** to VS Code.
 This configuration transforms VS Code into a modal, keyboard-driven editor that closely mirrors Doom Emacs' workflows and philosophy – designed for developers who either want to learn Doom Emacs or are forced to use VS Code but prefer an Emacs-like experience.

 > **How it works:** This project is packaged as a **VS Code extension** that builds on top of the excellent **[VSCodeVim](https://github.com/vscodevim/vim)** and **[VSpaceCode](https://github.com/VSpaceCode/vscode-which-key)** extensions, which provide the core modal editing and which-key menu system.
 The primary contribution of this extension is a **carefully crafted which-key configuration** that extends VSpaceCode's standard bindings and organizes them to closely match **Doom Emacs' command structure and philosophy**.
 Required dependencies are installed automatically alongside this extension.